 There is a programme of testing in care homes for both staff and residents currently in operation.

-Testing is now being made available to more key workers - further information on testing can be found here.
+Testing is now being made available to more key workers.
+More information on getting tested has been published on GOV.UK.

 Please note that the test is only accurate if conducted up to five days from when someone starts to display symptoms.
 For that reason, and to allow a day to arrange an appointment, referrals cannot be received if symptoms were displayed more than four days ago.